chenbadream/INT-ACT/README.md

 The documentation can be found in [doc/evaluation.md](doc/evaluation.md).

 ## How to Set ENV Variables
-1. create a `set_path.sh` file in the project's root directory
+1. Create a `set_path.sh` file in the project's root directory
 2. Fill out the following variables
 ```
 #!/bin/bash
-# used to sync the path on HPC with data from collaborators and model from baseline directory
+# used to sync the path on HPC with data from collaborators and the model from the baseline directory
 # to avoid redundant data download
 # training dataset
 export VLA_DATA_DIR=